Where there is a genuine entitlement to summarily dismiss, an employee cannot rely on the...

 Maternity leave cannot be compared with shared parental leave and the correct comparator was a woman on shared parental leave.

-Two cases have been heard together by the EAT in relation to whether it is sex discrimination to pay women on maternity leave enhanced maternity pay but not to pay men taking shared parental leave enhanced pay.
-Two cases on the same point had come to different conclusions: in Hextall v The Chief Constable of Leicestershire Police the tribunal had held it was not discrimination and in Ali v Capita Customer Management Ltd the tribunal had held that it was.
+Two employment tribunal cases on the same issue: whether it is sex discrimination to pay women on maternity leave enhanced maternity pay but not to pay men taking shared parental leave enhanced pay, came to different conclusions.
+In Hextall v The Chief Constable of Leicestershire Police the tribunal had held it was not discrimination and in Ali v Capita Customer Management Ltd the tribunal had held that it was.

 In Mr Ali’s case, women on maternity leave were entitled to 14 weeks at full pay but men and women on shared parental leave were only entitled to shared parental leave pay.
 The company policy said that the purpose of shared parental leave was to care for the child and the tribunal said that the purpose of maternity leave was also to care for the child and therefore to pay a man and a woman differently was direct sex discrimination.